 How do I become a Lifeguard?

 Life guarding for the Milwaukee County Parks is an ideal job for anyone who wants to make good money while spending the summer outdoors.
-As a lifeguard, you will deal with life-saving issues and be responsible for the safety and well-being of thousands of people on a daily basis.
-You must have good public relations skills and be able to work under pressure, keeping in mind that the public will look to you as a role model.
+As a lifeguard, you will deal with life-saving issues and be responsible for the safety of thousands of people on a daily basis.
+You must have good public-relations skills and be able to work under pressure, keeping in mind that the public will look to you as a role model.

 Skills you will acquire working as a Milwaukee County lifeguard will transfer to future positions.
-Good communication skills, working cooperatively with a diverse group of co-workers and patrons, and a responsible attitude are among the qualities you will develop.
+Among the qualities you will develop are good communication skills, working cooperatively with a diverse group of co-workers and patrons, and a responsible attitude.

 Qualifications for Training